Caribe - the perfect live soundtrack for your event!

 Fast forward a few years and a few hundred gigs… In 2011, Angie purchased a set of Double Second pans hand made by Dave Beery at Dave’s Island Instruments.
 Because of the larger range, and added warmth in timbre, the Double Seconds have now become her primary steel pan instrument.

 In the summer of 2016, Angie relocated to Port Townsend, Washington where she formed a brand new incarnation of Caribe.
-In the short time since, the Caribe of the Pacific Northwest has filled their calendar performing on the main stage for major events such as Port Townsend’s Old School 4th of July and Wooden Boat Festival, Sequim’s Lavender Festival and Music in the Park concert series, Dungeness Crab & Seafood Festival, Chimacum’s Interdependence Day Celebration and more.
+In the short time since, the Caribe of the Pacific Northwest has filled their calendar performing on the main stage for major events such as Port Townsend’s Old School 4th of July and Wooden Boat Festival, Sequim’s Lavender Festival and Music in the Park concert series, Dungeness Crab & Seafood Festival, Chimacum’s Interdependence Day Celebration, Coyle Music in the Woods and more.
 Performance venues have included Finnriver Farm & Cidery, The Pourhouse, Disco Bay Detour, Camaraderie Wine Cellars, Wind Rose Wine Cellars, Northwest Maritime Center, Uptown Pub.
-They have also performed for private & corporate events, celebrations and weddings.
+They also perform for private & corporate events, celebrations and weddings.

 In addition to maintaining a busy performing schedule on steel pans, Angie performs regularly on the drum set and other percussion instruments with a variety of ensembles that have taken her across the US and around the globe.
 She also maintains a studio of private students on drum set, steel pans, marimba, hand percussion and ukulele.

-John Sanders has performed at festivals throughout the Northwest.
-Playing in a variety of combos, he has had the opportunity to share the stage with several talented musicians.
-NW Blues great John “Scooch” Cugno, Jazz Vibraphonist Rickey Kelly, Zimbabwe Marimba player Linc Mkwananzi, just to name a few.
+John Sanders has been playing bass around the Puget Sound for the past twenty years.
+Whether rock, blues, jazz, or calypso, he can be found laying down the groove.
+John has performed at festivals throughout the Northwest with a variety of ensembles, and has had the opportunity to share the stage with several talented musicians; NW Blues great John “Scooch” Cugno, Jazz Vibraphonist Rickey Kelly, Zimbabwe Marimba player Linc Mkwananzi, to name a few.
 Currently, he performs with Caribe, and is the resident bassist for the Peninsula Community College Jazz Ensemble.
 He also plays Tenor pan and Jumblie Jam in the Port Townsend Steel Band.
-When he’s not performing, John loves to snorkel in the Caribbean with his wife Heather and their son Jediah.
+When he’s not performing, John loves to camp and snorkel in the Caribbean with his wife Heather and their son Jediah.